 If greed is the biggest contributor to unhappiness, then comparison is the biggest contributor to greed.

 Comparing yourself to others is a fundamentally flawed idea because it assumes that you and another person were born and lived 100% identical lives with the exact same genetic makeup.

 So then, why do we compare ourselves to others?

 Is it because we are insecure about ourselves?
 And does this insecurity heighten when we think that competition exists between you and another in the circle of romance?

-It doesn’t unless you create the competition and that is not a healthy or attractive path to embark on.
+It doesn’t unless you create competition, and that is not a healthy or attractive path to embark on.

 Competitiveness is attractive only in so far as it relates to your ability and a desire to be number one in activities outside of romance.